Contract compliance tests

 Validates:

-- Summary schema for event summaries and session summaries
+- Summary schema for event summaries, session summaries, document summaries, and chunk-set summaries

 - Required provenance fields present